parichay28/node-scripts/README.md

 # node-scripts
-Collection of all day to day used node scripts
+Collection of day to day used node scripts